 Negative reviews can have a significant impact on your business, not to mention the frustration and anxiety they can cause.
 Fortunately, like complaints made in person, negative online reviews don’t have to result in lost business.
 Instead, with a little forward thinking you can turn them into an opportunity to attract more customers.

-A number of businesses prefer to respond to negative reviews off-line, and out of public view.
-If on Facebook, you should be able to private message your response.
-Send a short message where you:
+A number of businesses prefer to respond to negative reviews offline, and out of public view.
+On social media, you should be able to send a response via private message.
+Use this message as an opportunity to:

 The rest of the message depends on the situation.
-You could offer some kind of compensation (eg. we’d love to offer you a free burger the next time you visit, to make up for your experience).
-Or let them know you’d adjusted the product (eg. in response to your feedback we’ve increased the size of our burger patties).
+You could offer some kind of compensation (eg. we’d love to offer you a free burger the next time you visit, to make up for your experience) or let them know you have adjusted the product (eg. in response to your feedback we’ve increased the size of our burger patties).

-Once you’ve sent through a private response, make sure you also respond publically.
-Any readers, or potential customers, that come across the exchange will see the exchange.
-This will more than likely build your reputation, assuring potential customers that you listen and act on feedback.
+Once you’ve sent a private response, make sure you also respond publicly.
+Any readers, or potential customers, who come across the exchange will see you have acknowledged the complaint and are working to rectify the situation.
+This will help to build your reputation, assuring potential customers that you listen and act on feedback.